 See the factographic here.

-This project built on the work of the Changing Conversations Autism project and was also funded by the Burdett Trust for Nursing.
+This project built on the work of the Changing Conversations Autism project and was funded by the Burdett Trust for Nursing.

 It aimed to raise awareness of behaviour as a form of communication as well as awareness of the practical and ethical issues of restrictive and restraining practices in the early years.
 It developed resources and health visitor training to promote the importance of respectful, positive behavioural support strategies that safeguard the rights of young children with disabilities.